txzhao/Model-Control-RCV/progress_log.md

 - **done:**
   - Fixed the problem of steering control that the car can only steer with the same curvature.
 Reason being that we used a wrong variable name ste instead of steer in move.py.
 Code uploaded: https://github.com/txzhao/car_demo

+### 2017-11-28

+- **done:**
+  - Trying new approaches to implement the MPC controller in ROS.
+Coding by ourselves seem to be too much a task, as problems pop up literally everywhere.
+Now trying to convert the code via Matlab Coder.